 The adoption of the US Dollar by African countries for mutual trade is underpinned by various strategic advantages some of which may have long lost their validity and more options have become available in recent times including the emergence of digital currencies.
 From enhancing trade stability and reducing operational costs to facilitating easier access to international credit, the USD has been seen for decades by many as a valuable instrument for economic transactions across borders.
 This practice supports not only the streamlining of trade but also broader economic objectives within the African continent.
 However this is currently not the only alternative open and available to AFrican Countries.
 The African Kingdoms Lumi (AKL) is a sound alternative.
 Strategic steps and actions however need to be taken to embrace and affect the use of available alternatives for the benefit of continental African economic growth and long term prosperity.

-About the author: Linus Sone Etube
+About the author: Linus Etube

 Tell us something about yourself.